tinko26/ao/docs/source-code/index.md

 ## Abstract Modules

 Kernel functions cannot be implemented thoroughly without hardware-specific features, such as instructions for masking interrupts.
 In order to achieve a separation of hardware-agnostic modules nonetheless, the `ao` and `ao_sys` packages contain abstract modules.
 These modules declare necessary functions, but do not define them.

-For example, the `ao_break` module declares, but does not define, a function that executes a software breakpoint.
+For example, the `ao_break.h` module declares, but does not define, a function that executes a software breakpoint.

 ```c
 void ao_break();
 ```

-An implementation

-...

-Thereby, these two packages make use of functions and types that they have declared, but not defined.
-For example, the `ao` package declares, but does not define, a function that executes a software breakpoint.

 An implementation of this function can be found in the `ao_sys_xc32_pic32` package.
 It makes use of a built-in function provided by the XC32 compiler.
 For the sake of simplicity and execution speed, it is implemented as a macro function rather than an ordinary function.